icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 Xcode
 .....

+0) Besure that you want Xcode.
+The Command-Line Tools are enough for IceTray development.

 1) Download Xcode from the App Store.

 2) Open Xcode, and open the Preferences window (Xcode > Preferences).